odhran-kainos/blog/post/10 - Strategic Scala Style: Designing Datatypes.md

 represent my data as `class`es or `case class`es in my Scala programs, together with the reasoning behind them.
-None of these guidelines are "novel", or of any academic interest, and in fact may well be "obvious" for people who have been writing Scala for a while; nevertheless, hopefully they will be useful to beginning or intermediate Scala programmers trying to build a foundation for talking about Scala code and evaluating the plethora of solutions that the Scala programming language offers to someone designing their own data-types.
+None of these guidelines are "novel", or of any academic interest, and in fact may well be "obvious" for people who have been writing Scala for a while.
+Nevertheless, hopefully they will be useful to beginning or intermediate Scala programmers trying to build a foundation for talking about Scala code and evaluating the plethora of solutions that the Scala programming language offers to someone designing their own data-types.